lkotbiMehdi/Mansa_technical_test/README.md

 The aim of this technical test is to first build a machine learning model that is able to predict next month outgoing given the past 6 months of transactions of a given account, and then deploy it using FastAPI.

+# Usage
+- Run 'make server' in order to run the server as a standalone
+- Run 'make test' in order to run the test script (the server needs to be on)
+- Run 'make compose' in order to run docker-composer pipeline (run server container -> run test container)

 # Mythology
 ## Data science part